The True Purpose of The Ancient Mammoth Bone Artifact

 - Crafty Neanderthals Made String, More Evidence for Their Intelligence

-This single Stone-Age artifact is proving to be the key discovery that shows that cordage production had become widespread in the upper Paleolithic period .
-The team of researchers have now concluded that early rope manufacturing devices were created by some of the first Homo sapiens to reach Europe after they left Africa about 60,000 years ago.
+This single Stone-Age artifact is the key discovery that shows that cordage production had become widespread in the upper Paleolithic period .
+The team of researchers concluded that early rope manufacturing devices were created by some of the first Homo sapiens to reach Europe after they left Africa about 60,000 years ago.

 Top image: Stone-Age mammoth bone cordage tool found at Hohle Fels cave in Germany that scientists now recognise as a rope-making tool from 40,000 years ago.
 Source: University of Tübingen

 What you are seeing is only half the tool.
 Search "Lost knowledge: ropes and knots" Rope making is an old technique that still used by enthusiasts today.
 Perhaps the author didn't feel it necessary to look any further into the explanation- but it's not a stretch to see what that tool is if you have even the basic knowledge of how rope was made 200 years ago.

 That tool is clearly designed for measuring pasta.

 I found the original articles from 2016, and the most they show is a staged picture of 2 people using a copy of this tool to make a few inches of rope from green shoots.